-It was not immediately clear who would lead the casino while a new CEO is sought, and it also could not immediately be determined whether Glebocki would continue in her role as president of the Casino Association of New Jersey, the Atlantic City casinos' trade association.
-The association did not immediately respond to a message seeking comment Monday.
+It was not immediately clear who would lead the casino while a new CEO is sought.
+Glebocki also resigned from her role as president of the Casino Association of New Jersey, the Atlantic City casinos' trade association.

 Ocean would only say that "we are working through this transition and will provide updates as they become available."